Development of the Proteome Analysis Laboratory

 - BioRad ChemDOC MP+ with RGB LEDs Digital camera system.
 For western blots and fluorescence imaging.

-- BioRad CX96 RealTime PCR with software.
+- BioRad CX96 RealTime PCR with melt curve and other advanced software.

 - BioRad NGC FPLC (Cool Lab)